ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/idindiscord.png)

 At this point, I'm pretty much ready to jump out of my chair.
-We have all the components in order to 'theoretically' change the Unverified role to `Administrator`.
+We have all the components in order to 'theoretically' change the Unverified role to Administrator.

-So now that we have all the pieces to the puzzle, we need to write our Javascript that would execute upon the `Server Owner` opening our `Verification Link`.
+So now that we have all the pieces to the puzzle, we need to write our Javascript that would execute on behalf of the Server Owner when opening our `Verification Link`.

-In my testing, I noticed that in the request we only need to send the paramater that we would like to change & the parameter which controlled if `Altdentification` was set to on. instead of having to send all the parameters.
-This made it a lot quicker (and as we'll see in the future, accidentally might've elevated the impact of this even more).
+During further testing, I've noticed that in our request we only need to send the parameters that we would like to update (and not have to send every parameter).
+The two parameters we are interested in:

+`altdentification` - Controls whether the bot is on/off.
+`in_verif_role` - ID of the Role that the user is granted while they are unverified.

+Foreshadowing Alert: Sending a request with only two parameters will lead to something interesting as will see later on...

 Here is the final Javascript payload:
 ~~~